Gardner–Webb University live mascots: Roebuck (2015–2021)

-Bo (2021-Present)
+Bo (since 2021)

 Bo was inaugurated as the eighth official live mascot at Gardner-Webb as a puppy on August 26, 2021.
 Bo became Gardner-Webb's first full-time mascot and stays on campus most weekdays and during home athletic events.
 Bo is also the first Gardner-Webb mascot to have a dedicated and active web and social presence.
 Campus and community groups are also able to request official appearances of Bo.